blog

 Accessories

 You will need accessories like stakes and orchid supports, plant labels, flower clips, and orchid mounts, depending on what kind of orchid it is you have.
-The stakes and flower clips, for example, are needed for phalaenopsis orchids since their flower spikes tend to grow long and their flowers heavy.
+For example, the stakes and flower clips are needed for phalaenopsis orchids since their flower spikes tend to grow long and their flowers are heavy.
 Without these stakes and support clips, the plant would be out of balance and could tumble and turn upside down.

 Repotting your orchids should always be the first thing you need to do after buying them.
 While these plants don’t like to be disturbed, you must learn how to inspect their root systems and get rid of any root rot early on.

 Moreover, many orchids, especially those in bloom and are bought from flower shops, have existing root issues, are planted in old medium, and have not been treated properly.
-As such, it is always a great idea to give these plants a good start in a fresh, new medium.
+As such, giving these plants a good start in a fresh, new medium is always a great idea.

 Watch this video tutorial and learn how you can clean the roots of your orchid and how to move it to another pot: